This Week's Experiment - #278 Make a Crater

 Look at the crater.
 Then look at some photos of real craters.
 You can find

-some on these sites:
+some on this site:

 http://nssdc.gsfc.nasa.gov/photo_gallery/photogallery-moon.html